 Lucknow – The Multicultural Constantinople of India

-Lucknow is one of the oldest cities in India whose foundation was laid during the thirteenth century.
-It is the capital of Uttar Pradesh and historically it is referred to as Awadh.
-The entire city is famous for its royal grandeurs, marvelous gardens, kebabs, Urdu and music.
+Lucknow is one of India’s oldest cities, founded during the 13th century.
+This is Uttar Pradesh ‘s capital and it’s traditionally known as Awadh.
+The entire town is renowned for its royal status, beautiful gardens, kebabs, Urdu and its music.

-Bara Imambara is a magnificent example of architecture built by Asaf-ud-Daula.
-This marvelous monument holds a very deeply rooted cultural, historical and sentimental significance.
-The monument includes Bhul-Bhulayah, Asfi mosque and summer palace.
+Bara Imambara is a magnificent example of Asaf-ud-Daula architecture.
+It has a profound political , historical and nostalgic significance.
+This beautiful memorial.
+The monument consists of Bhul-Bhulayah, the mosque of Asfi and the summer palace.